asmachkirida/pinn-de-solver/README.md

-To run the demo locally, follow these steps:
+To run the app locally, follow these steps:

 ### Prerequisites:
 - Python 3.x